-• The child has exceptional needs, such as being medically fragile, which the caregiver does not or cannot meet, resulting in declining health status.

-The child is suicidal and/or is seriously self-harming AND the caregiver will not/cannot take protective action.

-• The child shows effects of maltreatment, such as serious emotional symptoms, lack of behavioral control, or serious physical symptoms.
-This may include situations where a child exhibits severe anxiety (e.g., nightmares, insomnia, exhibits fear) related to situations associated with domestic violence.
+- The child has exceptional needs, such as being medically fragile, which the caregiver does not or cannot meet, resulting in declining health status. - The child is suicidal and/or is seriously self-harming AND the caregiver will not/cannot take protective action. - The child shows effects of maltreatment, such as physical symptoms, lack of behavioral control, or serious emotional symptoms. - The caregiver is present but does not attend to the child to the extent that need for care goes unnoticed or unmet (e.g., can wander outdoors alone, play with dangerous objects, play on an unprotected window ledge, or be exposed to other serious hazards).

-- The caregiver is present but does not attend to the child to the extent that need for care goes unnoticed or unmet (e.g., can wander outdoors alone, play with dangerous objects, play on an unprotected window ledge, or be exposed to other serious hazards). - The caregiver leaves the child alone (time period varies with age and developmental stage) in circumstances that create opportunities for serious harm, e.g., child left unattended in vehicle. - The caregiver is unavailable (e.g., incarceration, hospitalization, abandonment, whereabouts unknown) and there are no arrangements for the child that would ensure his/her safety. - The caregiver makes inadequate and/or inappropriate babysitting or child care arrangements, or demonstrates very poor planning for the child's care during absences, and these arrangements do not provide minimal safety for the child (e.g., temporary caregiver is intoxicated, has limited capacity, or for any reason is unable to meet child's needs).
+- The caregiver leaves the child alone (time period varies with age and developmental stage) in circumstances that create opportunities for serious harm, e.g., child left unattended in vehicle. - The caregiver is unavailable (e.g., incarceration, hospitalization, abandonment, whereabouts unknown) and there are no arrangements for the child that would ensure his/her safety. - The caregiver makes inadequate and/or inappropriate babysitting or child care arrangements, or demonstrates very poor planning for the child's care during absences, and these arrangements do not provide minimal safety for the child (e.g., temporary caregiver is intoxicated, has limited capacity, or for any reason is unable to meet child's needs).